tmulc18/tmulc18.github.io/_posts/2020-3-21-Physics-Priors-for-Deep-Learning.md

 6. Fun with models

 # System modeling
 We would like to be able to simulate a double pedulum, and to do that we are going to model the system from first principles.
+This is necessary, because we don't have an actual pendulum with sensors to read states--if you have this, feel free to skip this section!

 The double pendulum can be modeled use force diagrams.
 You can write equations that describe the acclerations of each of the masses, where each is a function of the angles and lengths of pendelums.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:80%">
 	<img src="/assets/DeepPhysicsPrior/double-pendulum.svg">
-	<div class="thecap" style="text-align:left">Double Pendulum Diagrams.</div>
+	<div class="thecap" style="text-align:center">Double Pendulum Diagrams.</div>
 </div>

-The full derivation can be found [here](https://www.myphysicslab.com/pendulum/double-pendulum-en.html), but below is the final result.
+The full derivation can be found [here](https://www.myphysicslab.com/pendulum/double-pendulum-en.html), but below is the final result that shows four equations, describing the angular acceleration and velocity of each each angle.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:80%">
         <img src="/assets/DeepPhysicsPrior/dp_eqn.png">
 </div>

-Note that to get the dynamics for the single pendulum, we can set $$ L_2 = m_2 = 0$$.
-Then, because we are only interested in the first pendulum, our system state is
+Because we are only interested in the single pendulum for now, we can set $$ L_2 = m_2 = 0$$.
+Then our system state is defined as

 $$ q = [\theta_1, \theta'_1]^T $$